 - Applicants must commit to being full-time residential students in the M.A. in Higher Education and Student Development program.

 Graduate Resident Advisers (GRAs) and Graduate Assistantships (GAs) receive financial assistance with housing, meals, tuition, and more.

 Graduate Assistantships: M.A. in Outdoor and Adventure Leadership

-Graduate Assistant (GA) positions are also available at HoneyRock, Outdoor Center For Leadership Development of Wheaton College, through the M.A. in Outdoor and Adventure Leadership.
+Graduate Assistant (GA) positions are also available at HoneyRock, Center For Leadership Development of Wheaton College, through the M.A. in Outdoor and Adventure Leadership.
 They are designed to sharpen the skills of ministry practitioners, equipping them to be exceptional leaders for the Christian outdoor, adventure, and camp ministry movements, and the church.

 Other Graduate Assistantships